 - If your worry comes true, what’s the worst thing that could happen?

 - …what’s the best thing that could happen?

 - …what’s most likely to happen?

 - Is this rational (based on logic) or irrational (not logical)?

 - What are the chances that you’ll be okay?
 Tomorrow?
 In a week? a month? a year?

 When the tiger bangs on the window : Breathe

 After you’ve come to acknowledge your anxiety, and you’ve got a sense of what’s true and what’s not, the tiger could still be on the other side of the glass.
 Whenever you turn around, it could still be there, and your nervous system may require some reminders to know that the danger is not really real.

-It takes challenging the current paradigm to break that cycle.
+Challenging the current paradigm can break that cycle.
 Ignoring Tom’s message wouldn’t be enough, because Tom needed reinforcement to know that actually, they really were safe.

 It’s okay to seek help